Artist’s Statement

 Her paintings, always concerned with “what lies beneath the surface,” also reflect a love for textile art.
 Many individual pieces make use of fabric in their overall design.

-Recent abstract paintings employ alphabet and pictogram imagery to explore the nature and limitations of language.
+Her abstract paintings employ alphabet and pictogram imagery to explore the nature and limitations of language.
+An additional series of small works emphasizes unexpected patterns of color.